-LN is an inflammation of the kidney caused by systemic lupus erythematosus (SLE") and represents a serious progression of SLE.
+LN is an inflammation of the kidney caused by systemic lupus erythematosus (\$LE) and represents a serious progression of SLE.
 SLE is a chronic, complex and often disabling disorder.
 The disease is highly heterogeneous, affecting a wide range of organs and tissue systems.
 Unlike SLE, LN has straightforward disease outcomes (measuring proteinuria) where an early response correlates with long-term outcomes.
 In patients with LN, renal damage results in proteinuria and/or hematuria and a decrease in renal function as evidenced by reduced estimated glomerular filtration rate ("eGFR"), and increased serum creatinine levels. eGFR is assessed through the Chronic Kidney Disease Epidemiology Collaboration equation.
 In 2004, a study indicated rapid control and reduction of proteinuria in LN patients measured at six months showed a reduction in the need for dialysis at 10 years.
 LN can be debilitating and costly and if poorly controlled, can lead to permanent and irreversible tissue damage within the kidney.
 Recent literature suggests severe LN progresses to end-stage renal disease ("ESRD") within 15 years of diagnosis in 10%-30% of patients, thus making LN a serious and potentially life-threatening condition.
-SLE patients with renal damage have a 14-fold increased risk of premature death.
+SLE patients with renal damage have a 14-fold increased risk of premature death, while SLE patients with ESRD have a greater than 60-fold increased risk of premature death.
 In 2009, mean annual cost for patients (both direct and indirect) with SLE (with no nephritis) have been estimated to exceed \$20,000 per year per patient, while the mean annual cost for patients (both direct and indirect) with LN who progress to intermittent ESRD have been estimated to exceed \$60,000 per year per patient.